 If your budget’s a little larger, these $100-$500 kits offer even more features, durability, and control for lighting your videos.

 For a three-point softbox setup, StudioFX’s kit is good choice, with three lights, adjustable stands with boom arm, fluorescent daylight bulbs, and a carrying bag, for around $125.

 A favorite of beauty and makeup vloggers, ring or “Diva” lights create an incredibly flattering shot thanks to the huge bulb.
-This $329 kit from Stellar pairs an 18” ring light with two linear light panels for a lighting setup that will make anyone look like a supermodel.
+This $369 kit from Stellar pairs an 18” ring light with two soft boxes for a lighting setup that will make anyone look like a supermodel.

-A higher-end LED panel option, this kit from GVM includes three LED panels and diffuser filters with stands.
+A higher-end LED panel option, this kit from GVM includes three LED panels, remote control, and a heap of other features.
 The panels are dimmable and the color temperature can be adjusted cooler or warmer, depending on your needs.

 Video lighting kits for high budgets

 For professional video production and filmmaking, you may very well be building your own kit and hand-selecting the lights, stands, filters, and other equipment yourself, based on your needs.
 But if you’re after an all-in-one kit, there are a number of high-end options out there too.